 - For the initial installation of CICS, define a dump data set of between 5 and 10 MB.
 When normal operations begin, you can adjust this to suit your own installation's requirements. - 2.
 Change the SDUMP options using the MVS CHNGDUMP command.
 You must thoroughly review your use of the CHNGDUMP command when setting up your CICS region. - a.
 Use the MERGE function to ensure that the areas selected by CICS to dump are included in the MVS dump data set output. - b.
 Use the ADD option to replace any options specified by CICS when issuing the SDUMP.
-This can result in partial dumps being taken to the MVS dump data set. - c.
-If you are running CICS with XRF, use the MVS CHNGDUMP command to set QUIESCE=N0.
-Setting this value prevents SDUMPs of other address spaces from causing unnecessary takeovers when the alternate CICS is running on a different MVS image.
-The surveillance signal of the active CICS region stops during an MVS SDUMP of the active CICS region's address space, which could lead to unnecessary takeovers being initiated if the alternate delay interval (ADI) is set too low. - 3.
-Define the CICS transaction dump data sets, as described in "Defining the transaction dump data sets" on page 84.
+This can result in partial dumps being taken to the MVS dump data set. - 3.
+Define the CICS transaction dump data sets, as described in "Defining the transaction dump data sets" on page 78.